-“We are currently building foundations for the utilisation of RFID technology and plan to produce the first tagged bales at the end of August.
+“We are currently building foundations for the utilisation of RFID technology.
 Our aim is to identify pulp units made up of pulp bales, trace these units along the supply chain and in future make the whole delivery as transparent as possible,” explains Janne.

 Optimising the supply chain

 The benefits that could be created with RFID are apparent in every step of the supply chain.

 “Pulp units are identified when leaving the production mill and before shipping.
 That phase is mandatory.
 Authorities and transport companies require the exact number of units and their weight.
 Here, the RFID technology minimises human error.
 Then, we inform the destination port about the arriving units,” explains Janne.

 A longer-term goal for UPM’s mills is to automate procedures – reducing manual work and human error.
 Identified stocks and transparency are an essential asset when optimising and managing incoming and outgoing traffic effectively and reliably.
 Streamlined warehouse management saves time and money, especially when demand and supply become erratic.

 “In a hypothetical situation where there might be a shortage of pulp at our paper mills, real-time inventory visibility would make it easier to prioritise and channel material to the mills most in need,” says Kimmo Sell, Director, Raw Material Execution at UPM Communication and Specialty Papers.